caduri/cleanly_test/README.md

 --------
 1. in settings.py you should change the path for MEDIA_ROOT
 2. the admin ui start acting strange, i guess its because i played with static and media settings
+    edit: its indeed the media_url setting, i gave it the same name as the static_url

 what left
 ---------